‘Only to be Consumed’ in Canada

 Or at least I try.

 And if I don't, I at least give a good reason why I can't.
+This week, only to be consumed in Canada.

 Okay,

-so for the last few months, we have been chasing a seemingly simple question that came to us from one of our listeners in Vancouver.
+so for the last few months, we have been chasing a seemingly simple question. that came to us from one of our listeners in Vancouver.

-My name's Ahn.
+My name's Anne.

 I live in Vancouver, BC, Canada, and that's where I am.

+An is a total sweetie pie.
 I mean, did you hear that laugh?

 Anna's vegan, they're studying to be a music therapist, and they live with six roommates in this collective house where everyone shares responsibilities and organizes adorably wholesome activities for the group to do together.